ofiwg/libfabric/man/fi_av.3.md

 or index (FI_AV_TABLE) - is invalid until it is returned again by a new fi_av_insert.

+The behavior of operations in progress that reference the removed addresses is undefined.

 The use of fi_av_remove is an optimization that applications may use to free memory allocated with addresses that will no longer be accessed.
 Inserted addresses are not required to be removed.